benchan777/custom-calculator/README.md

     - [Credits](#credits)

 ## Explanation
-In the mmo, Tera, silver plates are materials needed to upgrade and/or craft many different items and gear.
+In Tera, silver plates are materials needed to upgrade and/or craft many different items and gear.
 In order to craft silver plates, the player needs an item called a silver siglo which also needs to be crafted.
 In order to craft silver siglos, the player needs a base item called a silver talent.
 5 silver talents along with 60 refining kits are needed to craft 3 silver siglos, and 5 silver siglos along with 240 refining kits are needed to craft 3 silver plates.

 Since only the final item, silver plates, are needed for most item upgrades, a player has to calculate backwards to try to figure out how many of the base silver talents are needed.
 This can be a tedious and annoying process.
 This calculator aims to simplify the calculation process.